sdroege/gst-plugin-rs/tutorial/tutorial-2.md

     // Our element here can output f32 and f64
     fn class_init(klass: &mut Self::Class) {
         // Set the element specific metadata.
 This information is what
-        // is visible from gst-inspect-1.0 and can also be programatically
+        // is visible from gst-inspect-1.0 and can also be programmatically
         // retrieved from the gst::Registry after initial registration
         // without having to load the plugin in memory. klass.set_metadata(